uphy/agent-sync/README.md

 ### Init Command

-Initialize a new agent-def project:
+Initialize a new agent-def project with sample configuration and directory structure:

 ```
 agent-def init
 ```

+This command:
+- Creates an `agent-def.yml` configuration file
+- Sets up the `memories/` and `commands/` directories
+- Adds sample template files to help you get started

 Example: